AI Assistant (Legacy) in Adobe Experience Platform

 The following video is intended to support your understanding of AI Assistant.

-AI Assistant in Adobe Experience Platform is a conversational experience that you can use to accelerate your workflows in Adobe applications.
-You can use AI Assistant to better understand product knowledge, troubleshoot problems, or search through information and find operational insights.
-AI Assistant supports Experience Platform, Real-Time Customer Data Platform, Adobe Journey Optimizer and Customer Journey Analytics.
+AI Assistant (Legacy) in Adobe Experience Platform is a conversational experience that you can use to accelerate your workflows in Adobe applications.
+You can use AI Assistant (Legacy) to better understand product knowledge, troubleshoot problems, or search through information and find operational insights.
+AI Assistant (Legacy) supports Experience Platform, Real-Time Customer Data Platform, Adobe Journey Optimizer and Customer Journey Analytics.

 The AI Assistant interface with the first-time user experience triggered.